 Positive social sustainability outcomes include the enablement of improved health and wellbeing; access to income-generating and enterprise opportunities; fair employment and workplace safety; access to education and learning opportunities; communication and access to information; financial inclusion; sustainable transport and mobility; better access to housing, water, sanitation and electricity; and social inclusion and reduced inequality.

 Positive environmental sustainability outcomes include more careful, efficient and productive use of natural resources; reduced waste and improved waste management; the wider adoption of circular economy practices and measures; the adoption of renewable and cleaner energy technologies; reduced greenhouse gas emissions; reduced water, air and other environmental pollution; a slowing in the rate of land degradation, land use change and loss of forests and biodiversity; and measures and technologies that enable climate change adaptation and resilience.

 The Funds only invest in companies that are sustainable investments which contribute to a social and/or environmental objective.
-The contribution of the Funds' investments to the social and environmental objectives are assessed by reference to two framework indicators – the manager’s human development pillars and Project Drawdown climate change solutions.
+The contribution of the Funds' investments to the social and environmental objectives are assessed by reference to two framework indicators – the Investment Manager’s human development pillars and Project Drawdown climate change solutions.

 Human development pillars

 The Investment Manager has determined 10 broad pillars which they believe encapsulate the essence of human development and which can be mapped to companies.
 Each investee company must be contributing in a tangible way to at least one of the following pillars: